bryansum/bsumm.net/_posts/2017-11-23-understandable-software.md

 description: "What problem is it solving?"
 ---

-Have you ever put together a LEGO set?
-Especially one with a lot of instructions?
-Or nailed a complicated recipe?
-Or put together complex IKEA furniture?
+Have you ever completed a LEGO set with lots of instructions?
+Or orchestrated a particularly complex recipe?
+Or even put together a piece of IKEA furniture?

-Looking broadly at the task, it can seem daunting.
+Looking at the big picture, it can seem daunting.
 This is why there are detailed instructions for one to follow.
-After observing each discrete step, and then working through it, the task becomes doable.
-At some point you realize you've completed it!
+After studying each step, and then working through it, the task becomes doable.

 This is the value of well-written instructions.
-It gives us a framework to break our thinking down into manageable chunks, form mental models about how something works, and overall helps us to complete a task.
+It gives us a framework to break concepts into manageable chunks, form mental models about how something works, and overall helps us to complete a task.

 **Understandable software has the same properties.**

 When we don't understand how something works, the risk of failure increases.

 Ultimately code survives based on its ability to be understood.
-This happens internally, at an API level (if it is a library), and through tests / documentation.
+Understanding code can happen at the implementation level, at an API level (if it is a library), or externally, through tests and documentation.

-In reality, good documentation is often scarce, and the author is not available to talk to.
-If this isn't available, you must turn to reading the code itself.
+In reality, good documentation is often scarce, and the author is not available.
+At this point you must turn to reading the code.

-Like that complex recipe, reading new code might seem overwhelming at first glance, but can usually be understood with enough time and motivation.
+Reading new code might seem initially overwhelming, but can usually be understood with enough time and motivation.

-First: what problem is the code solving?
-A clearly defined problem is critical, because it is the only way we can hope to understand the solution the code provides.
+It's important to determine: what problem is the code solving?
+This guides our understanding of the big picture.

-Next to look at are high-level concepts: the programming model, how the code is organized, how data flows through the system, and important data types.
+Next are high-level attributes: the programming model, how the code is organized, or how data flows through the system.
 Does the code follow a set of principles?
+Is it consistent?

 At some point, it should be possible to form a functional model of what's going on.
+This is where the boxes and arrows are drawn.

-Ideally abstractions / groupings are related to the problem domain, so this maps easily to what we expect.
+Ideally names of abstractions / groups of code related to the problem domain appear, so we begin mapping them to our new mental models.

-As needed, we should be able to visit any implementation and understand its purpose; how it's  implemented; its affect on code external to it; and how it is affected by any code external to it.

-Overall, our ability to understand code is proportional to its focus, and purpose.
-The reader can effectively reason about individuals components and their interactions because we made it understandable.

-What we call software architecture is just an adherence to a given set of principles applied to a problem.

-When someone understands the architecture, it makes it easier to build on it and make changes.
-It saves time, and money.
+We can study key data structures and how they're read and written.

+We can study a component's implementation to understand its purpose, its responsibilities, or how executes.
+We can also predict how it affects external code, and how external code affects it.

+After you understand both the big picture *and* details, you're then able to build on it or make changes with confidence.

+Making it easy for the reader to understand your software ultimately saves time, and money.
+Often, this reader includes a near-future version of yourself.

-We have increasingly good tools available to help us to make our software more understandable.
-I would like to take time in a series of upcoming posts to explore just what that means.
+We have increasingly many tools to help us make our software more understandable.
+This includes the language's type system and its data modeling primitives.
+We can also follow certain programming practices which aid in our comprehension as well.

+In a series of upcoming posts, I'd like to explore these topics in more detail.